austinvhuang/openmemex/README.md

 - `screenshots/` - screenshots captured by the headless browser
 - `thumbnails/` - scaled down version of screenshots
-- `ocr/` - tesseract ocr output of screenshots (in the future this might be derived from a higher-resolution image of the full site)

 # Installation & Building